IDIA and Rutgers University present

 From the Secretary-General

-Welcome to Rutgers Model United Nations 2023!
-The conference will take place November 16-19, 2023 at the Hyatt Regency Hotel in New Brunswick, New Jersey.
+Welcome to Rutgers Model United Nations 2026!
+The conference will be held from November 19-22, 2026 at the Hyatt Regency Hotel in New Brunswick, New Jersey.
+I am excited to share that this year’s conference theme will be centered around examining the role of corporations.

-Over the course of the weekend, students will debate and work together to tackle their respective issues, keeping the theme in mind.
-My goal is for students to leave RUMUN feeling accomplished– whether it be speaking in front of a room for the first time, coming up with a unique solution to their topic, or even a newfound passion for Model United Nations.
-Myself and the rest of RUMUN 2023’s staff hopes to create an environment where you do not only collaborate with one another, but grow as an individual throughout the weekend.
+Over the course of the conference, delegates will be challenged to take a nuanced look at the role of commerce and multinational corporations.
+Corruption and excess are perennial products of business, but so too are development and mutual benefit.
+My goal is for students to leave RUMUN feeling accomplished, whether it be raising your placard for the first time, coming up with a unique solution to a long unsolved topic, or even a newfound passion for Model United Nations.
+Myself and the rest of RUMUN 2026’s staff hopes to create an environment where you do not only collaborate with one another, but grow as an individual throughout the weekend.

-If you have any questions, especially about registration or the conference itself, feel free to contact us at [email protected].
-Any questions or comments can also be sent to me at [email protected].
+If you have any questions, especially about registration or the conference itself, feel free to contact us at info@idia.net.
 Prior to the conference, the Secretariat, along with the rest of our staff, is available to provide information or do outreach programs to help schools prepare.
-With that, we look forward to meeting you all this November at RUMUN 2023!

 Secretary-General